davidkikim/html_study/memo/mymemo.md

 "clear" - Get rid of everything in the terminal and prepares a blank space

-“git init”     .git
+“git init” - Used to create a new git repository (First commmand you'll run in a new project)

-“git remote add origin (address)”
+“git remote add origin (address)” - To add a new remote

 “git remote -v”  - Tells where the git is connected to